 When I was interviewed for the Executive Director position at Healthy Peninsula in the fall of 2014, one of the questions posed to me was, “What is something that you would like to work on for HP?”
 My answer was then and is now, “Help the general public understand what Healthy Peninsula 'does' ."
 It comes up quite often.
 “What do you DO?”
 “What PROGRAMS or SERVICES do you offer?”
 It is a fair and simple question, for sure.
 The answer, however, is not quite so simple.

-With the exception of the oversight we offer to the Magic Food Bus and Thriving in Place Downeast, Healthy Peninsula does not primarily provide direct services or programs.
+With the exception of the oversight we offer to programs such as the Magic Food Bus, Choices That Matter, and Age-Friendly Coastal Communities, Healthy Peninsula does not primarily provide direct services or programs.
 There, I said it.
 Healthy Peninsula mission is to focus on community and on health.
-It's right in our mission statement: ”Improving the health of our towns….”
-But what could be more nebulous and elusive than the definitions of those two, very important words?
-What "community" means to a young parent living on the edge of poverty in one of our towns may be very different from what "community" means to a senior on hospice care across the peninsula.
-The definition of "health" is as individual as each person you ask on any given day and is rarely about annual physical exams and preventative screenings.
+It's right in our mission statement: ”Improving the health of our towns...”
+But what could be more nebulous and elusive than the definitions of those two very important words?
+What "community" means to a young parent living on the edge of poverty in one of our towns may be very different from what "community" means to a senior on hospice care on the other side of the peninsula.
+The definition of "health" is as individual as each person you ask on any given day and is rarely about annual physical exams and preventive screenings.
 It is about quality of life, having enough, being connected, and feeling supported.
 So there is no definitive answer to what a community is or what health looks like.
-That is our challenge, making sure all the voices are raised up, shining a light on who we really are as a community and what we need to thrive.
+That is our challenge: making sure all the voices are raised up, shining a light on who we really are as a community and what we need to thrive.

 It is an interesting dynamic, the relationship between community and health.
 Strong, informed, responsive communities provide opportunities for optimal health and success equitably for all of those who live there.
 People who feel supported, who have access to care and resources, go on to be successful community members.
 Kids who can read by grade 3 have a much greater likelihood of graduating high school, opening the doors of opportunity.
 Caregivers who have access to respite care and support are able to keep their loved ones out of emergency rooms and care facilities.